 The day you see those two pink lines on a pregnancy test is the day your world changes!
 A lot will go through your mind, and you will need answers and reassurance.
 There are a lot of fabulous books out there that do just that can put your mind at ease.
-We’re going to take a look at the best pregnancy books on the market today to help you pick the right one to guide you through your journey.
+We’re going to take a look at the best pregnancy books on the market in 2022 to help you pick the right one to guide you through your journey.

 Mom on the run?
 Here are the bullet points…